dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 By removing `GetCurrentMethod`, we no longer get the IL2026 warnings, and we've also been able to remove the `#pragma` lines that had been suppressing the IL2060 warnings.
 Furthermore, since we're now using an approach that appears to be better understood by the trimming tools, it is possible that this will improve the effectiveness of its static analysis around these methods.

-Since we are not adding `DynamicDependency` attributes at this time, we continue not to support the use of runtime code generation from `IQueryable<T>` in scenarios where trimming is in use.
+Since we are not adding `DynamicDependency` attributes at this time, we continue not to support the use of runtime code generation from `IQbservable<T>` in scenarios where trimming is in use.

-By changing the naming convention for files generated by the HomoIcon tool, we will now discover sooner when the code it generates has problems that can be detected by analyzers build into the .NET SDK.
+By changing the naming convention for files generated by the HomoIcon tool, we will now discover sooner when the code it generates has problems that can be detected by analyzers built into the .NET SDK.